twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-02-penetration-of-dukkha%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2020-06-15 rev. old: Only by discerning impermanence light (obhasa), joy (pīti), etc will appear (i.e., the ten insight corruptions).; proofread by bhante
   12-02 rev. proofread by bhante
   2019-04-30  create rst; post on 05-01